David Asper, Q.C., Trustee

 Starting as a lawyer, Mr. Asper focused primarily on criminal defense litigation and successfully represented David Milgaard in overturning one of Canada’s most notorious wrongful conviction cases.

-In business, following a career with Canwest Global Communications as a Senior Executive and Member of the Board, he established Sensible Capital Corp, through which he has developed a portfolio of private equity investments that he manages.
+In business, following a career in media with Canwest Global Communications as a Senior Executive and Member of the Board, he established Sensible Capital Corp, through which he has developed a portfolio of private equity investments that he manages.
 He co-founded a consolidator of pharmacies in rural centres across western Canada and successfully sold the business in 2017 to a large private equity firm.
 Currently, Mr. Asper is the largest private sector investor in the Manitoba Technology Accelerator program, which supports the development and commercialization of life science-based businesses.

 Through his philanthropy, Mr. Asper provided lead gifts to establish the David & Ruth Asper Research Centre at the Pan Am Clinic Foundation in Winnipeg and the David Asper Centre for Constitutional Rights at the University of Toronto.
 The David Asper Centre has supported many of Canada’s recent leading cases involving the Charter of Rights and Freedoms.